lfraccaro1/fintech_project_2/README.md

 Marginally higher AUC score than the baseline.
 Epochs were increased from 50 to 150 as it was found that while using the 'Dropout'regularization technique, the accuracy score following each epoch was increasing at a more reduced rate than before and thus a greater number of epochs is required to reach a sufficiently high score.

 **Tuned neural network model performance**
-The tuned model resulted in a marginally improved accuracy score of 76.28% as shown below:
+The tuned model resulted in a marginally improved accuracy score of 76.28% as shown below:<br>
 <img src="./Diagram/tuned_nn_model_performance.PNG" alt="drawing" width="300" height = "150"/> <br>